ordovician/LittleManComputer.jl/README.md

     ONE  DAT 1    // Store 1 in this memory address.

 ## How to Use Julia Package
 You can take a program written as the example store it in a file and give that filename to the `assemble(file)` function which will produce a list of 3-digit integers representing your program and data.
-You can feed this to the `execute(program, inputs)` function to run your program.
+You can feed this to the `simulate!(program, inputs)` function to run your program.
 It will dump output.

 Alternatively you can copy paste this and put the code into one of the web based LMC simulators described below.